Therapy for women who lose themselves in relationships

 Let’s Talk

 I believe that talking really can help.
-If you are interested in counselling and psychotherapy or have any questions, please get in touch for a no-obligation, informal and confidential discovery call.
+If you are interested in counselling and psychotherapy, or you just have some questions, please get in touch for a no-obligation, informal and confidential chat.

 You don’t have to know exactly what to say, we’ll figure it out together.